WalterRestifo/tressette/README.md

 After each trick each player takes a card from the deck.
 The winner of the trick takes the card as first.

+The newly drawn card is shown to the opponent.

 After the deck is empty, the players don`t take any more cards after the tricks.

 After all cards are played, the round ends and scoring begins.